NYSE Margin Debt Hits Another All-Time High

 The New York Stock Exchange publishes end-of-month data for margin debt on the NYXdata website, where we can also find historical data back to 1959.
 Let's examine the numbers and study the relationship between margin debt and the market, using the S&P 500 as the surrogate for the latter.

 The first chart shows the two series in real terms — adjusted for inflation to today's dollar using the Consumer Price Index as the deflator.
 I picked 1995 as an arbitrary start date.
 We were well into the Boomer Bull Market that began in 1982 and approaching the start of the Tech Bubble that shaped investor sentiment during the second half of the decade.
-The astonishing surge in leverage in late 1999 peaked in March 2000, the same month that the S&P 500 hit its real all-time high.
-A similar surge began in 2006, peaking in July, 2007, three months before the market peak.
+The astonishing surge in leverage in late 1999 peaked in March 2000, the same month that the S&P 500 hit its all-time daily high, although the highest monthly close for that year was five months later in August.
+A similar surge began in 2006, peaking in July 2007, three months before the market peak.

 The next chart shows the percentage growth of the two data series from the same 1995 starting date, again based on real (inflation-adjusted) data.
+I've added markers to show the precise monthly values and added callouts to show the month.
 Margin debt grew at a rate comparable to the market from 1995 to late summer of 2000 before soaring into the stratosphere.
 The two synchronized in their rate of contraction in early 2001.
 But with recovery after the Tech Crash, margin debt gradually returned to a growth rate closer to its former self in the second half of the 1990s rather than the more restrained real growth of the S&P 500.
 But by September of 2006, margin again went ballistic.
 It finally peaked in the summer of 2007, about three months before the market.

 After the market low of 2009, margin debt again went on a tear until the contraction in late spring of 2010.
 The summer doldrums promptly ended when Chairman Bernanke hinted of more quantitative easing in his August, 2010 Jackson Hole speech.
-The appetite for margin instantly returned, and the Fed has periodically increased the easing.
+The appetite for margin instantly returned, and the Fed periodically increased the easing until the beginning of tapering purchases supposedly now underway.

 Unfortunately, the NYSE margin debt data is a few weeks old when it is published.
-In nominal terms, margin debt at the end of January 2013, the latest available data, has sharply increased over December and is now approaching levels associated with market peaks.
+Real margin debt at the end of January, the latest available data, had accelerated over the previous five months.
+If the acceleration prior to the two previous peaks offers a clue, margin debt could see some further growth.

 NYSE Investor Credit